Montana/travis-android-emulator-blog/2021-08-20-emulators.md

 ---
 ![11](https://user-images.githubusercontent.com/20936398/130273787-9d9ede5d-1ced-49db-a9d9-311960402bc1.png)

-Nowadays, if an Android or Java developer wants to run an emulator, specifically an Android one in the cloud the developer may find it extremely hard, or may think it's impossible, but the good news is if the App in question does not require features in newer emulators, for example anything post `android-25`, then it is possible to spin up one of the Arm based emulators in the cloud, below I'll list your options.
+In 2021, if an Android or Java developer wants to run an emulator, specifically an Android one in the cloud the developer may find it extremely hard, or may think it's impossible, but the good news is if the App in question does not require features in newer emulators, for example anything post `android-25`, then it is possible to spin up one of the Arm based emulators in the cloud, below I'll list your options.

 <!-- more -->